LUXURY SCARVES FROM THE HIMALAYAN FOOTHILLS

 The cashmere label 8 Eden Avenue knows what matters: finest materials, outstanding quality - and the most important thing: appreciation for people and nature.

-She lived in Milan, worked successfully in the fashion industry and enjoyed the glamorous sides of the fashion circus.
+She lived in Milan, worked successfully in the fashion industry, and enjoyed the glamorous sides of the fashion circus.
 Actually, Jessica Breidt had made it.
 But she also noticed the dark sides of the glamour world.
-The Munich-born designer did not want to settle for bad labour and harmful production conditions.
+The Munich-born designer did not want to settle for bad labor and harmful production conditions.

 Mukti Datta und Jessica Breidt

 In 2009, she met Mukti Datta in India, an entrepreneur and activist who had previously successfully campaigned for the creation of a nature conservation area in the northern Indian Himalayan state of Uttarakhand.
 As a result, many female field workers became unemployed.
 In Mukti Datta's "Panchachuli Women Weavers" cooperative, the women are given a new task and learn the traditional embroidery and weaving art of the region from an old nomad.
 Jessica Breidt was immediately enthusiastic about the project and knew that she absolutely wanted to work with Mukti Datta.

 Jessica Breidt and Mukti Datta among the female workers of the "Panchachuli Women Weavers" cooperative.